stakater/StakaterPlatform/README.md

 1. [Duplicate](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository#mirroring-a-repository) this [repository](https://github.com/stakater/stakaterplatform).
 2. Update [configuration variables](#Basic-Configuration) in `variables.config` file and provide the relevant values.
 3. [Recommended but optional] To take full advantage of the tool stack configure [Additional Variables](docs/detailed-config.md) as well.
-4. [Add the public SSH key](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) from `configs/flux.pub` to your Git repository with **write access**.
 5. Ensure that correct context is set for kubectl & helm.
 6. run `make configure`, this will make all required substitutions based on configuration variables in the repository.
 When prompted commit those changes.
-7. Once changes are committed, run `make deploy` this will deploy StakaterPlatform on your cluster(Estimated time: 5-10 minutes). :confetti_ball: :confetti_ball:
+7. Once changes are committed, run `make deploy` this will deploy flux and output the flux public ssh key.
+4. [Add the public SSH key](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account) to your Git repository with **write access**.
+7. Once key is added StakaterPlatform will deploy on your cluster (Estimated time: 10-15 minutes). :confetti_ball: :confetti_ball:
+8. Use the printed dashboard token to access the Kubernetes dashboard at `dashboard-control.DOMAIN`

 **Note:** Since `variables.config` file and `configs/` directory contains private information those files are not being tracked in git and won't/shouldn't be committed.
 In case you wan't to commit those changes run `make track-secrets`.